Marty McFly: Casting and filming

 Eric Stoltz (left) was originally cast in the role of Marty but was replaced by Michael J. Fox (right) five weeks into filming.

 Michael J. Fox was the first choice for Zemeckis when casting the role of Marty McFly in Back to the Future, as he had seen him starring in the television series Family Ties in the part of Alex Keaton.
 Fox was still under contract causing concern about his filming availability, so producer Gary Michael Goldberg did not give him the script.
 Various young actors auditioned for the part of Marty, including Jon Cryer, Billy Zane, Ben Stiller, C. Thomas Howell, Johnny Depp, John Cusack, Charlie Sheen, Matthew Modine, Ralph Macchio, Peter DeLuise, George Newbern, Robert Downey Jr., Christopher Collet, and Corey Hart (who declined to audition).
 Ralph Macchio also missed out on the role due to concerns that his New York accent and East Coast ethnicity were not the right fit for Marty's "all-American quality".
-Eric Stoltz was eventually cast as Marty and used method acting, insisting that the film crew call him "Marty" outside of filming.
+Eric Stoltz was eventually cast as Marty and used method acting, insisting that the film crew call him "Marty" even when not filming.
 His intense, serious acting style clashed with the light, comedic portrayal that Zemeckis and Gale were expecting from the part.
 According to Gale, Stoltz portrayed Marty with the approach that he would feel miserable over how his family changes and this underpinned his performance.
 After reviewing 40 minutes of footage, Spielberg, Zemeckis and Gale knew it was a problem.
 Despite making the decision to fire Stoltz, filming continued into January 1985, with Stoltz filming the scene at the Twin Pines mall with Christopher Lloyd.
 Five weeks into shooting, Zemeckis replaced Stoltz with Fox.
 By that time, Universal Pictures had already negotiated the filming schedule for Fox around his commitment to Family Ties.
 Zemeckis personally took the responsibility of giving the news to Stoltz, stating that it was "the hardest meeting I've ever had in my life and it was all my fault.
 I broke his heart".
 Gale explained that the recasting did not reflect on Stoltz's acting abilities, but they had just cast the wrong person.